posidoni/posidoni/README.md

     outdated..

 - tbd: `hype that 'devs are no longer needed`
-    - doesnt match my experience as a reasonably skilled mid+/senior engineer (not about code, but about
+    - doesn't match my experience as a reasonably skilled mid+/senior engineer (not about code, but about

 ## My Contacts